 The state appealed and in December 2011, the Missouri Court of Appeals upheld Prokes’ decision.

-On May 4, 2012, the Jackson County District Attorney’s Office dismissed the case.
+On May 4, 2012, the Jackson County District Attorney’s Office dismissed the charges.
 In April 2013, Buchli, who had been disbarred after his conviction, was reinstated to practice law.

 – Maurice Possley